 - For almost nine years (early 1986 to the end of 1994) I ran (and had written the software for) the Pyrzqxgl BBS, a tree-structured dial-up discussion-oriented computer bulletin board (social networking 1980's style!) here in Santa Cruz, California.
 As Tane is the name of the Polynesian god of forests and trees this seems appropriate.

-- For fifteen years I've gotten around town on a BikeE recumbent bike, therefore my BikeE page is as complete a resource as I can make it on both BikeE information and Santa Cruz bicycling information.
+- For sixteen years I've gotten around town on a BikeE recumbent bike, therefore my BikeE page is as complete a resource as I can make it on both BikeE information and Santa Cruz bicycling information.

 - My Fender/Squier Venus, Martin Backpacker, and Epiphone Flying VeeWee guitars all have their own web pages, and I also have an in-process Guitar page which includes info on jam sessions and open mics in Santa Cruz.